Augustine of Hippo: Original sin

 Augustine taught that the sin of Adam and Eve was either an act of foolishness (insipientia) followed by pride and disobedience to God or that pride came first.
 The first couple disobeyed God, who had told them not to eat of the Tree of the knowledge of good and evil (Gen 2:17).
 The tree was a symbol of the order of creation.
 Self-centeredness made Adam and Eve eat of it, thus failing to acknowledge and respect the world as it was created by God, with its hierarchy of beings and values.

-They would not have fallen into pride and lack of wisdom if Satan had not sown into their senses "the root of evil" (radix Mali).
-Their nature was wounded by concupiscence or libido, which affected human intelligence and will, as well as affections and desires, including sexual desire.
-In terms of metaphysics, concupiscence is not a state of being but a bad quality, the privation of good or a wound.
+Augustine wrote that Adam and Eve would not have fallen into pride and lack of wisdom if Satan had not sown into their senses "the root of evil" (radix Mali).
+Their nature was wounded, according to Augustine, by concupiscence or libido, which affected human intelligence and will, as well as affections and desires, including sexual desire.
+In terms of metaphysics, Augustine found concupiscence to be not a state of being but a bad quality, the privation of good or a wound.

 Augustine's understanding of the consequences of original sin and the necessity of redeeming grace was developed in the struggle against Pelagius and his Pelagian disciples, Caelestius and Julian of Eclanum, who had been inspired by Rufinus of Syria, a disciple of Theodore of Mopsuestia.
 They refused to agree original sin wounded human will and mind, insisting human nature was given the power to act, to speak, and to think when God created it.
 Human nature cannot lose its moral capacity for doing good, but a person is free to act or not act in a righteous way.
 Pelagius gave an example of eyes: they have capacity for seeing, but a person can make either good or bad use of it.

 Pelagians insisted human affections and desires were not touched by the fall either.
-Immorality, e.g. fornication, is exclusively a matter of will, i.e. a person does not use natural desires in a proper way.
+In the Pelagian view, immorality, e.g. fornication, is exclusively a matter of will, i.e. a person does not use natural desires in a proper way.
 In opposition, Augustine pointed out the apparent disobedience of the flesh to the spirit, and explained it as one of the results of original sin, punishment of Adam and Eve's disobedience to God.

 Augustine had served as a "Hearer" for the Manichaeans for about nine years, who taught that the original sin was carnal knowledge.
 But his struggle to understand the cause of evil in the world started before that, at the age of nineteen.
 By malum (evil) he understood most of all concupiscence, which he interpreted as a vice dominating people and causing in men and women moral disorder.
 Agostino Trapè insists Augustine's personal experience cannot be credited for his doctrine about concupiscence.
 He considers Augustine's marital experience to be quite normal, and even exemplary, aside from the absence of Christian wedding rites.
 As J. Brachtendorf showed, Augustine used Ciceronian Stoic concept of passions, to interpret Paul's doctrine of universal sin and redemption.